twolodzko/tymwol.github.io/bash.md

 ## Evaluating expressions

 To evaluate an expression you can use ``` `...` ``` or `$(...)`, but using `$(...)` [is recommended](https://mywiki.wooledge.org/BashFAQ/082).
+While the quotes in the example below might look awkward, this is a [valid approach in Bash](https://unix.stackexchange.com/questions/118433/quoting-within-command-substitution-in-bash), since variables need to be quoted and the whole expression also should.

 ```shell
 cmd='date'